ewaldc/My-Book-Live/kernel/patches/4.9/README.md

 Install all the tools required for kernel building and creation of the u-boot bootloader entrypoint.<br>
 `apt-get install ca-certificates build-essential uboot-mkimage ncurses-dev unzip`

+If you are using Windows, make sure you have tools to log into the My Book Live and copy files.
+My favorites are [kitty](http://www.9bis.net/kitty/) (a portable fork from putty which auto-reconnects after a reboot) and [WinSCP](https://winscp.net/eng/download.php)

 Download the 4.9 kernel of your choice:
 * using github: https://git.kernel.org/pub/scm/linux/kernel/git/stable/linux.git.
 For example clone https://git.kernel.org/pub/scm/linux/kernel/git/stable/linux.git/tree/?h=v4.9.149
 * download the latest compressed tarball: https://www.kernel.org/